eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QIRO.rst

-With this, we can directly throw everything thats relevant at the [REF] ``QIROProblem`` class and create an instance.
+With this, we can directly throw everything thats relevant at the :ref:`QIROProblem <qiro.qiro_problem.QIROProblem>` class and create an instance.

 ::